Mu-Sigma/netlogo-kafka-extension/Readme.md

+## Introduction

-### NetLog kafka Extension
+### Objective of NetLogo kafka Extension

-Stream events from your NetLogo model to a kafa topic.
+This netlogo extension lets you stream events from your NetLogo model to a kafa topic.
 You can connect to a kafka cluster and push to any topic in the cluster.

 Kafka accepts data in the key:value format.
 This extension lets the user provide